 We note that the subject contained in this article represents illegal activity in certain jurisdictions.
 Whilst we do not condone any acts which are contrary to any such laws, we understand that readers in those jurisdictions which have decriminalised cannabis may find this article of interest.

-Set in the beautiful Great Lakes district in the north of the United States, Michigan is a state with a bloody history.
+Set in the beautiful Great Lakes district in the north of the United States, Michigan is also state with a bloodshed past.
 Settled originally by the French in the 17th century, the state was part of the Royal Province of New France until the fall of the French rule in the mid 18th century.

 In 1774, Michigan became part of the British province of Quebec, and was used as an important British supply centre during the American Revolutionary War.
 In 1812, an American attempt at capturing Michigan resulted in one of the bloodiest battles in the state's history – the River Raisin Massacre.
 A year later, the Americans were successful in taking Michigan at the Battle of Lake Erie.